Audio and video settings

 To blur the background, take the following steps:

-button.
-You will immediately see the result in the preview window.
+Click the button.
+Immediately after, you will see the result in the preview window of your video image.

-If you want to hide your background, you can replace it with a virtual one.
-To do it, go to the Settings → Audio and Video → Video section and select any of the default images in the Virtual background sub-section.
+If you need to hide your background, you can replace it with a virtual one.
+To do this, go to the section and select any of the available images in the block.

 In addition to using a virtual background, users can also blur their real background.
 Check the corresponding sub-section for more details.